Ensemble forecasts in reproducing kernel Hilbert space family

 \end{proposition} \begin{proof} By the equations \eqref{Koopvariete} and \eqref{PFvariete}, we have

-and { both terms are equal by construction because of Definition \ref{def-kt-direct}. } \cqfd \end{proof} In order to derive the Koopman and Perron-Frobenius operators' spectral representation in Wonderland, we exhibit now two propagation operators that will allow us to express the evolution of the Wonderland's feature maps.
+and { both terms are equal by construction because of Definition \ref{def-kt-direct}. } \cqfd \end{proof} In order to derive the Koopman and Perron-Frobenius operators' spectral representation in \AD{the RKHS family}, we exhibit now two propagation operators that will allow us to express the evolution of the feature maps \AD{in $\mathcal{W}$}.